danielwo/danielwo.github.io/_posts/2017-02-09-algo-trading-1.md

 <div class="divider"></div>

 I will be using Python 3 to do this analysis.
-You can find the associated python files here (TODO).
+You can find the associated python files [here](https://github.com/danielwo/algo-trading).
 You can check your Python libraries against mine using:

 ~~~python
 import sys